Project-OSRM/osrm-backend/docs/http.md

 However, if `source=any&destination=any` the returned round-trip will still start at the first coordinate by default.

 Currently, not all combinations of roundtrip, source and destination are supported.
-By now, the following combinations are possible:
+Right now, the following combinations are possible:

 | roundtrip | source | destination | supported |
 | :-- | :-- | :-- | :-- |